 Companies that request personal information from a user, such as an email address or payment details, should have SSL certificates on their website.
 Having one means that the private data you are collecting is safe and ensures customers see the padlock symbol with HTTP:// in front of it; privacy will be maintained.
 The following screenshot shows how to find out about the website’s certificate you are browsing, whether it is valid and further details (click on certificate).

 A brief history – SSL 1.o to SSL 3.0

 SSL and TLS are cryptographic protocols that provide authentication and data encryption between servers, machines, and applications operating on a network.
-The first iteration of SSL, version 1.0, was first developed in 1995 by Netscape.
-Then appeared the SSL 1.3, which was finalized in 2018 after 11 years and nearly 30 IETF drafts.
+The first iteration of SSL, version 1.0, was developed in 1995 by Netscape.
+Then, SSL 1.3 was finalised in 2018 after 11 years and nearly 30 IETF drafts.
 SSL 2.0 wasn’t a whole lot better.
-SSL 3.0 was still dangerous, though, given its known, exploitable vulnerabilities.
+SSL 3.0 was still dangerous, though, given its known exploitable vulnerabilities.
 The birth of downgrade attacks was the nail in the coffin for the first version of the SSL protocol.

 There are different levels to validation depending on what level of encryption your company would like for its customer’s sensitive data.

 - SSL 1.0 – The SSL 1.0 was not released due to a security flaw.
 It is now obsolete due to new encryption methods being developed and adopted by many companies bringing more secure internet browsing for all users with access.

 - SSL 2.0 – Netscape released SSL v2.0 in 1995, but it was deprecated years ago because of design flaws that made the protocol insecure and unsafe for use by modern browsers.